michael-milette/moodle-local_aiid/README.md

 Copyright © 2017-2023 TNG Consulting Inc. - https://www.tngconsulting.ca/

-This file is part of AI Course Designer for Moodle - https://moodle.org/
+This file is part of AI Instructional Designer for Moodle - https://moodle.org/

-AI Course Designer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+AI Instructional Designer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-AI Course Designer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+AI Instructional Designer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with AI Course Designer.
+You should have received a copy of the GNU General Public License along with AI Instructional Designer.
 If not, see <https://www.gnu.org/licenses/>.

 [(Back to top)](#table-of-contents)